 The first classes were offered in 2003, and the program has steadily grown since.
 In a typical semester, more than 100 students are enrolled in equine programs.

 CF is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 Yes!
 The College of Central Florida has a beautiful farm located less than five miles away from the main CF campus in Ocala.
-Most of the equine courses offered are accompanied by hands-on labs.
+Most of the equine courses offered are accompanied by hands-on labs at Vintage Farm.
 Students get the opportunity to handle and learn from our resident horses that live on the farm.
 In addition, Ocala is home to over 700 farms.
-We take advantage of this and utilize local farms to give students even further opportunity to experience hands on learning.
+We take advantage of this and utilize local farms to give students even further opportunity to experience hands-on learning.